 Heat when under the LED lamp generally means that your application is applied to thickly.
-This is called a Heat Spike.
 It is caused by the energy created when the liquid matter turns solid.
 You should avoid this and ensure that your application is applied finely.
-If you find this difficult you could try warming your bottles of Base and Top Coat in a semi-hot bowl of water for a few minutes prior to application.
-Thick applications are unstable and do not set all the way through and will lead to premature chipping.
+Thick applications will not necessarily set through and could cause early chipping.

 Was this article helpful?